 The old part of town is fascinating, particularly when doing one of the many walking tours available.
 Our guide was a student, born & bred in the city so had great knowledge and stories to tell.
 Very much recommend seeing the old town this way.

-Of course, you can't go to Amsterdam and not take to the water - it gives you a complete different perspective on the city.
+Of course, you can't go to Amsterdam and not take to the water - it gives you a completely different perspective on the city.

 An over-riding feature of the buildings in the city centre/old town is their narrowness - apparently as a result of an historic building tax.
 The narrowest building is said to be only some 6 feet wide!
 Built on swamp lands originally, it's no surprise that some of the buildings aren't exactly "plumb" although there's little risk of them falling sideways since many are propped by their neighbours.